 We’re with you – when it comes to pubs, most of us want the same thing.
 Somewhere cosy, with good food, good drinks, and a specific kind of atmosphere, usually made up of friendly staff and the sound of people of all ages having a good time.
 That absolutely goes more so for country retreats and drinking holes close to long dog walking trails.

-There are stacks of dog friendly walks in Worcestershire, meaning it stands to reason you should be looking for somewhere to relax after a long day of traipsing and trailing.
+There are stacks of the best dog walks in Worcestershire, meaning it stands to reason you should be looking for somewhere to relax after a long day of traipsing and trailing.
 We’ve rounded up seven brilliant dog pubs and dog friendly pub cum restaurant spots we think tick all the right boxes.

 Close to popular attractions and warmly welcoming, these are dog-friendly pub locations you’re going to want to head to in Worcs before any others.